 At this point, you can add the IGTV video link, which operates the same way as the Swipe Up link, except that it’ll link to your IGTV video (which contains your external link in its description).

 To help inspire you, we’ll show you a few examples of how businesses and influencers are already using the Swipe Up feature, plus a unique strategy to build leads and grow your customer base using ManyChat.

 Bobby Berk was a well-respected interior designer before he became one of the “Fab Five” on the Netflix reboot of Queer Eye.
 Naturally, he has well over 10K followers on Instagram (try 2.8 million), and does a fantastic job at leveraging his audience for business purposes.

 Take a look at one of his recent Stories below:

 This particular Story slide links out to a blog post he published on his website.
-There’s the whole marketing side of blogging we won’t get into in this post, but the crucial element here is ensuring the headline captures your attention (if you’re interested in design).
+There’s the whole marketing side of blogging with Instagram influencers we won’t get into in this post, but the crucial element here is ensuring the headline captures your attention (if you’re interested in design).